anonymous2738/AddiVortesAlgorithm/README.md

 Benchmark Real Datasets
 -----------------------------

-To import real world datasets in Rstudio one can run the following code:
+To import the real world benchmark datasets used in the paper in Rstudio one can run the following code:

 ```r
 source_url("https://raw.githubusercontent.com/anonymous2738/AddiVortesAlgorithm/main/Datasets.R")

 ```

 For each dataset, this imports the full datasets but also the feature matrix (X_dataset) and output variable (Y_dataset) so that the Addivortes algorithm can be implemented.
-For example, to run the AddiVortes algorithm for the Boston dataset:
+For example, to run the AddiVortes algorithm for the Boston dataset, use the following code:

 ```r
 Boston #Full Boston dataset